-The housing owned by CEHL is many and diverse – it includes single dwelling housing for people of low incomes to include mixed housing tenure and multi-level developments.
+The housing owned by CEHL is many and diverse housing low to moderate income earners including single dwelling housing to mixed housing tenure and multi-level developments.

-Tenants come from all walks of life – including families, single parents, retirees, cultural and linguistically diverse groups and people with a disability.
+Tenants come from all walks of life – including families, singles, couples, retirees, cultural and linguistically diverse groups and people with a disability.
 They take an active role in managing the day-to-day operations of the co-operative10.
-The inherent pathway to skills and employment leads to mixed incomes in the program so that it does not just focus on people with the highest need and lowest incomes.
+The inherent pathway to skills and employment leads to mixed incomes in the programme so that it does not just focus on people with the highest need and lowest incomes.

-The CEHL model differs to public and community housing, in that CEHL and its co-operative members actively engages and empowers members to take an active role in the management of their houses, developing their skills, self-esteem and sense of community16.
+The CEHL model differs to public and community housing, in that CEHL member co-operative actively engages and empowers their tenant members to take an active role in the management of their co-operative, developing their skills, self-esteem and sense of community16.
 This in turn creates benefits in terms of employment, well-being and financial sustainability6.

-“We provide people with affordable housing, which means they have security of tenure and can participate in their communities.
-We don’t own our houses individually.
-Instead we’re providing stewardship for life13.”
+“The CEHL programme sees co-operatives provide people with affordable housing, which means they have security of tenure and can participate in their communities.
+Co-ops don’t own houses individually, instead they’re providing stewardship of housing to meeting members changing needs over time for life13.”

 Stephen Nash, Managing Director, CEHL